 - Formal rules governing the allocation and distribution of service charges are available to employees and customers, so that everyone understands where every penny tipped is really going.
 Surveys have shown that sometimes customers withhold gratuities because they are not sure that they are really going to the staff that served them.

 There is a growing demand for troncmasters who are not employees of the company and thus cannot be influenced by their boss.
 Businesses value someone who is up to date on tronc rules and acts fairly and ethically – without bias, partiality, or personal friendships or motivations getting in the way.
+This is critical when providing tronc services.

 As independent troncmasters, we assist our hospitality clients in forming trusting relationships with their employees and customers.
 Our troncs are completely transparent, comply with all HMRC requirements, provide NIC exemption, and save employers and employees money.
 Each position is unique and designed to help our clients recruit, motivate, and incentivize their employees.

 If you prefer to appoint an in-house troncmaster we can help there too, ensuring that a fair and compliant system is set in place.
+Either way, we have the tronc advice you need.